mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 ## #9 - Monsters ([link](https://youtu.be/rjWxDQcYUwo))

 * :books: Lots of theory discussion in this video - hence not many TODO items...
-* :x: (OPTIONAL) If necessary, refactor the code to represent the player reusable to also represent monsters
-  * I.e. if the player is an object, make it possible to represent monsters with the same type of object
 * :x: Draw a slime monster (with 4 frame animation)
 * :x: Code spawning the slime monster on the test map
 * :x: Code to draw and animate all spawned monsters